edi334/go-log-aggregator/README.md

 ## Next

-- Web dashboard with live stream.
+- Persist events to disk for longer history.
+- Add server-side search endpoints for dashboard queries.